isomerpages/mci-pac/pages/FAQs.md

 ##### Q4: I have been accredited some time back, but have not been renewing my PAC.
 Can I renew my PAC now?

-You will receive a renewal notification email from MCI 30 days before the expiry of your PAC to remind you to renew your accreditation.
+You will receive a renewal notification email from MDDI 30 days before the expiry of your PAC to remind you to renew your accreditation.
 If your PAC has expired for more than 90 days, please submit a new application.

 ##### Q5: I am a journalist based outside of Singapore.
 Do I need to apply for press accreditation if I plan to travel to Singapore to conduct news reporting?